Foreign policy of the Stephen Harper government: 2014 Ukraine-Crimea crisis

-The crisis brought on by the fall of Viktor Yanukovich, President of the republic of the Ukraine until 22 February 2014, saw the secession of Crimea during the week of 16 March become a significant factor in Canadian politics.
+The crisis brought on by the fall of Viktor Yanukovich, President of Ukraine until 22 February 2014, saw the annexation of Crimea by the Russian Federation become a significant factor in Canadian politics.
 For example, the House of Commons voted unanimously on a 3 March motion by Ted Opitz, with cross-party support provided by Peggy Nash and Ralph Goodale, to censure Russia as follows:

 That this House strongly condemn Russia's provocative military intervention in Ukraine; call upon Russia to withdraw its forces and respect the territorial integrity and sovereignty of Ukraine, as per the commitments in the 1994 Budapest Declaration and under international law; reaffirm the legitimacy of the Government of Ukraine and Ukraine's territorial integrity; support the Government's decision to recall Canada's ambassador in Moscow for consultations and to suspend the Government's engagement in preparation for the G-8 Summit; encourage the Government to work with like-minded partners, including through multilateral forums, to de-escalate the current situation; affirm the Ukrainian people's right of self-determination, free from intervention; and stand with the Ukrainian people as they pursue a free and democratic future.

 Harper also announced he would restart free-trade talks with Ukraine, a show of support for the country's new leadership.
 Ukrainian-Canadians make up roughly 3.3% of the population of Canada.

 Russia was quick to respond through Parliamentary channels as there could no longer be discussion through diplomats, and on 24 March, Alexander Romanovich, deputy chairman of the foreign affairs committee in the Duma, stated that "We will never give up Crimea.
 Crimea is Russia."
 Romanovich, who saw the influence of the Ukrainian-Canadian community, said Canadian actions in response to the Crimea crisis were unnecessarily provocative, and that Russia would match each round of sanctions with new measures of its own, as they had just sanctioned 13 Canadian Parliamentarians, government officials and the head of the Ukrainian-Canadian Congress the previous day.
 "Our relations with Canada are not just unconstructive, they're poor.
 Canada stopped military relations with Russia, and so one or two people who were over there teaching got sent home.
 It's ridiculous.
 These sanctions are a way of waging war without weapons.
 To use sanctions is to be belligerent."